FDA chief: Infant formula shortages could begin to ease within days

-FDA Commissioner Robert Califf was the first administration official to answer questions before Congress about the formula shortage, which has recently caught lawmakers’s attention.
+FDA Commissioner Robert Califf was the first administration official to answer questions before Congress about the formula shortage, recently catching lawmakers’ attention.
 Now facing pressure from frustrated families, those lawmakers are finding no easy solutions.

 The FDA earlier this week announced a preliminary consent agreement with Abbott to restart production, pending safety upgrades and certifications.